 Healing and Ministerial Works

 Marc has served in leadership and management roles throughout his working career.
 He possesses a unique combination of skills he uses to synthesize complex ideas into digestible communications.
-He applies a variety of presentational skills and esthetic sensitivities in service of his client’s business objectives.
+He applies a variety of presentational skills and aesthetic sensitivities in service of his client’s business objectives.
 Marc distills a comprehensive understanding of clients’ operations into concise, relevant communications necessary for their customers and/or investors.

 Marc earned his Baccalaureate degree from Sonoma State University and his Masters of Fine Arts from San Francisco State.
 After moving to New York City, he completed the Seminary course at One Spirit Interfaith Seminary and was ordained in 2004 where he delivered the commencement address at Saint John the Divine.

-Marc lives with his wife and two daughters in Cold Spring New York.
+Marc lives with his two daughters in Cold Spring New York.
 His eclectic interests have guided his life in both his career and his commitment to serve the greater good for the community, environment, and the world.
 Bearing in mind that contributions happen one person at a time, Marc has spent his life in service and continues to pursue excellence in all his endeavors.